Joiry/HSL_Carp/Part_01a.md

-# Introduction to the Shell
+# First Steps with the Shell

 ## What is the Shell and Why Do I Care?

 ## Login

+* demo terminal program *

 from command line...
 onyen   <onyen>